TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This is either managed by the manufacturer in case of specialized device(s), before being used by the location manager, or by the location manager in case of tablet(s).

 - The location keeps a long-term secret, `SK_L`, specific to this location, that is never communicated.
+This key is 408 bits (51 bytes) long, so that after concatenation with the `t_periodStart` and addition of 72 bits of padding, the total is 512 bits long and fits in a single SHA256 block size.
 If this location uses several devices, each of them must be configured with the same `SK_L`.
 With a dedicated device, this configuration can be done by the device manufacturer, meaning that the manufacturer is in charge of keeping this long-term secret.
 With a tablet, this is performed by the CLEA software used on the tablet, and when several tablets are used, a synchronization is required to make sure they all use the same long-term secret.